A house transaction is usually expensive, whichever side of the deal you are on.

 This is because more work is involved when buying a house, including property searches, surveys, and mortgage lender communications.

-In both cases, solicitors will still charge is a sale falls through.
+In both cases, solicitors will still charge is a property sale falls through.

 How to find a less expensive solicitor